 “Everything about Blavatsky seemed to defy earthly logic: She was an enormously fat woman who was said to have wandered alone and undetected for seven years in the mountains of Tibet.
 She was also thought to have survived shipwrecks, gunshot wounds, and sword fights.
 Even less persuasively, she claimed to be in psychic contact with members of the “Great White Brotherhood” of ascended masters—a collection of immortals responsible for the evolution and maintenance of the entire cosmos.

 Their leader hailed from the planet Venus but lived in the mythical kingdom of Shambhala, which Blavatsky placed somewhere in the vicinity of the Gobi Desert.
-With the suspiciously bureaucratic name “the Lord of the World,” he supervised the work of other adepts, including the Buddha, Maitreya, Maha Chohan, and one Koot Hoomi, who appears to have had nothing better to do on behalf of the cosmos than to impart its secrets to Blavatsky” (Sam Harris, Waking Up: A Guide to Spirituality without Religion, pg.
-24.).
+With the suspiciously bureaucratic name “the Lord of the World,” he supervised the work of other adepts, including the Buddha, Maitreya, Maha Chohan, and one Koot Hoomi, who appears to have had nothing better to do on behalf of the cosmos than to impart its secrets to Blavatsky.”
+(Sam Harris, Waking Up: A Guide to Spirituality without Religion, p.
+24)

-- Harris doubts her travels.
-Sylvia Cranston has dealt with this in “H. P. B.: The Extraordinary Life and Influence of Helena Blavatsky.”
+DOUBTS OF HER TRAVELS: Harris doubts her travels.
+Biographers like Sylvia Cranston have dealt with this in “H. P. B.: The Extraordinary Life and Influence of Helena Blavatsky.”
+Harris only offers the skeptical position, with nothing but skepticism and no research and accounts to compare.

-One cannot defend oneself on air and podcasts about others misconstruing your words, but do the same, and get a freepass.
-We are different, believing there are ways the Modern Theosophists can be critiqued, but this creates a strawman, that we find too often on the internet.
+Sam Harris cannot defend himself on air and podcasts about others misconstruing his words, but do the same, and want a pass.
+We find this issue across the internet.

 Take a look at this forum in 2010 on Prison Planet.